lester-td/SUSSplanner/drizzle/README.md

-This directory is intentionally empty for the current rewrite.
+This directory is intentionally left empty.

-No destructive migrations were generated for the existing Supabase academic tables.